 The emphasis there is mine… provided administrators (especially) go about it the right way (involving staff and not forcing changes top-down) then Lean certainly can work.

 As always, the article's reader comments provide a range of reactions, including this one:

 “Processes are not the key to efficiency.
 Efficiency is due to good management.
 Bad management are always proposing changes to the system to hide their incompetence.
 You can bet your last dollar that this so-called lean system will not work in our health care system.
 The self-interest group whithin our health care system will not let their priviledges be reduced which is where the waste is.”

 Hmmm, interesting viewpoint.
 Wonder what drives their cynicism?
 Previous “program of the month” fatigue?
-There’s another commenter who says that you obviously have to add people to fix the problem.
-That’s very common pre-Lean thinking… just give me more money, more people, and more space and everything fixes itself, eh?
+Another commenter says that you obviously have to add people to fix the problem.
+That's very common pre-Lean thinking… just give me more money, more people, and more space and everything fixes itself, eh?

 The earlier article has an even more negative comment about Lean, including this gem:

 The company I used to work for went with the Toyota model – and ended up screwing up so many departments (trying to fit round pegs into square holes )that we lost at least 30% of our customers & a good portion of really good people who did their own jobs really well during the implementation.

 Sounds like a case of “L.A.M.E.”
 (Lean As Mistakenly Explained) that that reader was describing?

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.